AMR and animal health in Australia

 Food producing animals in Australia have not become resistant to antibiotics important to human medicine.
 This is because we have effective steps in place to prevent and manage antimicrobial resistance in food producing animals.

-What is Australia doing about the use of antimicrobials in food producing animals?
+What Australia is doing about the use of antimicrobials in food producing animals

 • Australia has measures in place to prevent and manage antimicrobial resistance (AMR) in food producing animals.
 These include antimicrobial stewardship resources for veterinarians and food producing animal industries: